mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 131 - Zero Argument Constructor/readme.md

 public Person();

 // Anemic and mutable
-// Does not have the essence to be a valid person
+// Doesn't have the essence to be a valid person
 ```

 ## Right 👉